C-Stewart-GH/Predicting_Income/README.md

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/37990637/158544943-fbb9a8d3-9ca3-4563-8bb8-6bfb79176ec4.png">

-In the [full report](../main/Final%20Report/Final%20Report.pdf), you can see the team's deep dive into the reationships within and between variables to understand the data.
+In the [full report](../main/Final%20Report/Final%20Report.pdf), you can see the team's deep dive into the relationships within and between variables to understand the data.

 [Back to Top](#BackToTop)